maduwatas/Vin-HkE/README.md

 <img src="./images/mapa.png" width="200" />

 Expand the space available for your map without giving up carrying up to 8 visible data fields.

+Different profiles are just to group fields together and all render the same way.

 ### Alerts